Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Numerical results and discussions

 To describe the basic physics picture of this system, we start with the noninteracting case by taking $\Gamma_0=t_{0}=0.5$.
-Fig.2 shows the spectra of the spin-up component of the differential conductance in the case of MZM, since the MZM is assumed to couple to the spin-up states in QD-1.
+Fig.2 shows the spectra of the spin-up component of the differential conductance in the case of $\epsilon_m=0$, since MBS-1 is assumed to couple to the spin-up states in QD-1.
 For comparison, the spin-down conductance is also shown in the insert of Fig.2(a).
-The coupling between the MZM and QD-1 is taken to be $\lambda=0.1$, $0.3$, and $0.5$, respectively.
+The coupling between MBS-1 and QD-1 is taken to be $\lambda=0.1$, $0.3$, and $0.5$, respectively.
 In Fig.2(a) where $\varepsilon_2=0$, $0.1$, $0.3$, and $0.5$ with $\lambda=0.1$, we see that at $\varepsilon_2=0$, two peaks exist in the conductance spectrum in the vicinity of $eV_b=\pm1.0$, with one antiresonance point at the zero-bias limit.
 It is evident that the conductance is identical with the spin-down component, as shown in the insert of Fig.2(a).
 When the level of QD-2 departs from the energy zero point, e.g., $\varepsilon_2=0.1$, the antiresonance transforms into one peak, and its magnitude is ${1\over2}$ high (in unit of $e^2\over h$).
 With the increase of $\varepsilon_2$, the whole conductance spectrum is suppressed accordingly, accompanied by the appearance of more conductance peaks.
 In this process, the zero-bias conductance value is robust, but its corresponding peak is merged following the disappearance of the conductance valley.
 Next, Fig.2(b)-(c) show the results of $\lambda=0.3$ and $0.5$, respectively.
 One can readily find that at $\varepsilon_2=0$, the conductance zero can still be observed at the zero-bias limit.
 However, the conductance peaks in the high- and low-energy regions are split and suppressed following the increase of $\lambda$.
 In addition, we see that increasing $\varepsilon_2$ or $\lambda$ induces the effect similar to the widening of the conductance peaks at the zero-bias limit.
-These results indicate that when one MZM is coupled to the QD in the main channel of the T-shaped DQD circuit, it contributes to the quantum transport in different ways when the level of the side-coupled QD coincides with or departs from the energy zero point.
-To be concrete, when the level of side-coupled QD is fixed at the energy zero point, the low-bias conductance spectra are analogous with the result in the absence of MZM.
-Otherwise, if $\varepsilon_2$ is not equal to zero, the influence of the MZM will become apparent, i.e., manifested as the existence of halved zero-bias peak.
+These results indicate that when an isolated MBS is coupled to the QD in the main channel of the T-shaped DQD circuit, it contributes to the quantum transport in different ways when the level of the side-coupled QD coincides with or departs from the energy zero point.
+To be concrete, when the level of this QD is fixed at the energy zero point, the low-bias conductance spectra are analogous with the MBS-absent result.
+Otherwise, if $\varepsilon_2$ is not equal to zero, the influence of the MBS will become apparent, i.e., manifested as the existence of halved zero-bias peak.

 From of Eq.(11) and Eq.(13), the results in Fig.2 can be clarified.
 For $\varepsilon_1=\epsilon_m=0$, \begin{small}